-Suitable for: All brew methods, incl those who like it milky
+Suitable for: All Espresso and AeroPress, incl those who like it milky

 Here at Perky, we pride our little selves on our hero of the house, Forest Blend.
 Named after our lovely London Borough, Waltham Forest.
 But don’t let this council named coffee fool you into thinking it’s about bin collections and parking fines, oh no.